 How much Health Insurance do you Require ?

-Advancement in medical sciences have lifted the life expectancy significantly in the last few decades.
-However, changing lifestyle and external factors have resulted in individuals especially in urban areas living longer, but less healthier today.
-Instances of accidents are on rise as a consequence of growing number of vehicles and there has been significant rise in the medical disorders due to new-age lifestyle known as lifestyle disorder.
-Everyone from newborn children to elderly senior citizens is more vulnerable to hospitalization today than they were a few years ago.
+Advances in medical sciences have lifted the life expectancy significantly in the last few decades.
+However, changing lifestyle and external factors have resulted in individuals – especially in urban areas – living longer, but less healthier today.
+Instances of accidents are on rise as a consequence of growing number of vehicles and there has been significant rise in the medical disorders due to new-age lifestyle – known as lifestyle disorders.
+Everyone – from newborn children to elderly senior citizens – is more vulnerable to hospitalization today than they were a few years ago.

 Well, having a Health Insurance policy is good, but it is the basic requirement.
 It is equally important to have an optimal mix of coverage to have to get the most out of a Health Insurance policy.
-Most policyholders in India cover themselves for around Rs 2-3 lakh and the average individual coverage under individual Health Insurance policies is even lower.
+Most policyholders in India cover their families for around Rs 7-9 lakhs and the average as the common sum insured is shared by a single family.
+For 2 adults and 2 Kids go for at least a sum insured of 10 lakhs.

 You must be realistic while deciding on the level of coverage.
 Today, even a small routine surgical procedure can easily cost up to Rs 100,000.
-A bypass surgery at a reputed hospital in excess of Rs 2 lakh today, and will certainly cost more in the next five years.
+A bypass surgery at a reputed hospital costs in excess of Rs 2 lakh today, and will certainly cost more in the next five years.
 A Sum Insured that appears sufficient today may be inadequate to cover your healthcare expenses in the next few years.
 So, it is advised to factor in the inflation before deciding on the Sum Insured.
+Also, your parents if they are senior citizens will definitely need a higher sum insured and the premium too would be high as per their age.